 Adele, an elederly widow living alone, who is part of Kinama group - she is sick and needs the very basics of life.
 Joselyne was able to visit with a gift of money.

-Egide, (see below in the report from Summer 2018) the former facilitator of Rukuramu group, was killed in a road accident at the beginning of February 2019, leaving a widow with 7 children.
+Egide, the former facilitator of Rukuramu group, was killed in a road accident at the beginning of February 2019, leaving a widow with 7 children.

 Hope and her daughter, deserted by her husband some years ago, are both HIV sufferers in need of help with medical expenses.